 Q: Is it better to use ties or elastic on the masks.

-A: Either is fine, but I’ve heard many many times about the preference for twill tape or fabric (bias tape) tie-ups.
-It’s adjustable and comfortable for long term use.
+A: Either is fine, but it depends on the organization you’ll be donating too Many times there’s a preference for twill tape or fabric (bias tape) tie-ups as it’s adjustable and comfortable for long term use.
 Also, there’s no need for an added gadget or button for this method, which eliminates extra work.
 In the end, we want to make masks that are to the preference of the people who need to wear them.
-Always consult the organization’s request for specifics on what they prefer.
-It may not be the way you’ve made them up to now but we must be adaptable.

 Q: Should the mask have dark material on the outside?